Jeff Werber: Veterinary career

-Celebrity Clientele
+Celebrity clientele

-Having developed a star-studded clientele over his career, Werber has often referred to himself as a "Veterinarian to the Stars."
+Werber has often referred to himself as a "Veterinarian to the Stars."
 Past and present celebrity clients of his include Britney Spears, Julia Roberts, Ben Affleck, Eddie Murphy, Paula Abdul, Rod Stewart, Mark Wahlberg, Patrick Dempsey, Mandy Moore, Jennifer Love Hewitt, Drea de Matteo, Ron Perlman, Lori Loughlin, Emmy Rossum, and Judy Greer.

 In an interview with The Hollywood Reporter, Greer revealed her fondness of Werber's work.
 "I drive very far out of my way to take my dog to him because it’s worth it, and I have a feeling that everyone in the waiting room feels the same way,” adding that Werber is "interested in the least invasive and most natural remedies first.”

 Media career

 Werber began his venture into veterinary journalism in 1987, making his television debut in as a contributor to Hour Magazine, a syndicated talk show hosted by Emmy Award-winning actor Gary Collins.
 He continued on as a frequent pet-topic contributor on ABC's Home Show in the early 1990s.
 Since then, Werber has gone on to serve as a frequent contributor to many broadcast outlets across the nation.
 He has served as the Pet Medical editor on multiple radio programs, and has appeared on Oprah, CNN, Fox News Channel, and MTV, among others.